scopely/SplunkJavaLogging/README.md

 Furthermore, in either scenario, you can still utilize the SplunkLogEvent class to construct your log events in best practice semantic format.

+#Log4J2

+I have included a sample configuration file for sending events to Splunk over raw TCP and UDP

 ## Resilience

 The HTTP REST and Raw TCP handler/appenders have autonomous socket reconnection logic in case of connection failures.